andreedev/andreedev/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

 ### I am Andree
-- Majoring in Software Engineering.
+- Currently pursuing a degree in Systems Engineering.
 - Currently working on some of my cool side projects based on web development and cloud.
-- I like to learn and contribute to the team any and every possible way.
+- I like to learn and contribute to the team in any and every possible way.
-- You can find my best ongoing personal project at https://github.com/andreedev/kami-ecommerce
+- You can find my best full-stack personal project at https://github.com/andreedev/kami-ecommerce